What is Amazon Alexa's Home Robot Vesta - Everything we know at this time

 What will Amazon's Home Robot Vesta look like

-Luckily we don't think it will look like the robot in our image.
+There are no official pictures of the Amazon Vesta as yet.
+Luckily, we don't think it will look like the robot in our image.
 It's more likely to look like the robots we have seen before such as: